 Yet irrespective of the esteem Louis showed towards him he was promoted besides just second court painter 1765 only.
-Yet even without title Gisela Siebert qualifies him, endorsing Count Hardenberg’s judging of 1918, as “most talented court hunt painter.
+Yet even without title Gisela Siebert qualifies him, endorsing Count Hardenberg’s assessment of 1918, as “most talented court hunt painter.
 Depictions of (particularly) the par force hunt and the Dianaburg … Only Adam Georg Eger becomes the true painter of the par force hunt in Kranichstein … ”

 The relation Ridinger-Eger seems to date back to a stay of the latter in Augsburg before 1748, from where he should have gone directly to Darmstadt through the intermediary of the Darmstadt court mechanic and clockmaker Ludwig Knaus.
 The latter stayed in Augsburg 1748 “to superintend there the production of the box of the (above) presentation clock from silver and tortoise-shell”.
 See on this Kölsch pp. 11/II & 26/II together with footnotes 4 & 78.
 But also Joseph Prince of Hesse-Darmstadt as from 1740-1768 prince bishop at Augsburg might, rather should have been instrumental in the later close relation of the Ridingers to the court in Darmstadt.